Subject of blog today is the redoubtable MJL. We dare not unravel that name in such a thing as a blog, boss!

 unhee ko dekh kar jeete haiN jis kaafir pe dam nikle

-you go, die for the same person who breathes life in to you.
+in love, living and dying lose their differences you go, die for the same person who breathes life in to you.

 KHuda ke waaste parda na kaabe se uThaa zaalim